aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets/_index.md

 - **404 Not Found** – The specified spreadsheet file is not accessible.
 - **500 Server Error** – An internal error occurred while processing the spreadsheet.

-## Where should we use the Merge Spreadsheet API?
+## When should the Merge Spreadsheet API be used?

 ### **Education and Academic Applications**